U.S. Justice Department probing Visa over debit-card practices - WSJ

-March 19 (Reuters) - The U.S. Department of Justice is investigating if Visa Inc V.N is engaging in anticompetitive practices in the debit-card market, the Wall Street Journal reported on Friday, citing people familiar with the matter. (https://bit.ly/3s6ybry)
+March 19 (Reuters) - The U.S. Department of Justice is investigating whether Visa Inc V.N is engaging in anticompetitive practices in the debit-card market, the Wall Street Journal reported on Friday, citing people familiar with the matter.

+The department's antitrust division has been probing if Visa limited merchants' ability to route debit-card transactions over card networks that are often less expensive, the WSJ reported.

+Many of the department's questions are focused on online debit-card transactions, but investigators are looking into in-store issues as well, according to the report.

 (Reporting by Niket Nishant in Bengaluru; Editing by Anil D'Silva)